SaadAB50/Website-Analysis-Data-Engineering/README.md

-# Website-Analysis-Data-Engineering
+# Website-Analyzer-Data-Engineering
-# Image Alt Tag Analyzer

 ## Overview
-The Image Alt Tag Analyzer is a web application designed to analyze web pages and provide a detailed breakdown of image elements, specifically focusing on the presence or absence of `alt` attributes.
+The Website Analyzer is a web application designed to analyze web pages and provide a detailed breakdown of image elements, specifically focusing on the presence or absence of `alt` attributes.
 It helps in assessing the accessibility and SEO friendliness of web pages.

 ## Features
 - **Web Crawling**: Fetches web pages and analyzes all image tags.